FK Kauno Žalgiris (futsal): FK Vytis

 FK Vytis futsal was founded in 2013.
 The club's predecessor history is intertwined with two other Kaunas teams Atletas and Inkaras, whose football, futsal and beach football teams merged, split, fell apart and got re-established.
 Vytis got stronger within next three years, and won their first domestic league and cup double in 2016–2017 season.
 The club became the dominant force in Lithuanian futsal, winning 6 league titles in a row, including 5 league and cup doubles.

-FK Kaunas Žalgiris
+FK Kauno Žalgiris

 In October 2020 Kaunas sports organisation Žalgiris announced that FK Vytis will join its structure, which already include BC Žalgiris basketball, FK Kauno Žalgiris football clubs as well as respective youth academies.
 Kauno Žalgiris club aimed to create a complete "football pyramid", and did not yet have a futsal team.
 2021 February 26 the club officially changed its name, until then it was prevented by the requirement of the UEFA Futsal Champions League for clubs not to change names while a season is ongoing.

 In 2021 the club signed a number of Brazilians, including team manager Dentinho, who was also offered to simultaneously manage Lithuania national futsal team.
 In 2022 the club signed Ricardo, a son of famous footballer Cacau.